-- students see themselves reflected in the curriculum; - · assessment strategies are equitable and permit students to demonstrate their learning in relationship to curriculum expectations; - systemic barriers are removed for students from low income environments, racialized students, Indigenous students, students who identify as LGBTQ or Two-Spirited, children and youth in care, students with disabilities, and students with special education needs; and - safe, healthy, and caring school communities are created by ensuring disciplinary practices and procedures are fair and equitable for all students.
+- students see themselves reflected in the curriculum; - assessment strategies are equitable and permit students to demonstrate their learning in relationship to curriculum expectations; - systemic barriers are removed for students from low income environments, racialized students, Indigenous students, students who identify as LGBTQ or Two-Spirited, children and youth in care, students with disabilities, and students with special education needs; and - safe, healthy, and caring school communities are created by ensuring disciplinary practices and procedures are fair and equitable for all students.

-PRIORITY ACTION SUPPORTING ACTIONS Strengthen inclusive and culturally responsive and relevant teaching, curriculum, assessment and resources to ensure that student learning and assessment are responsive to students' lived With the help of expert facilitators, continue to provide professional development on culturally responsive and relevant pedagogy for department heads and secondary principals at fall and spring Department Heads' Conferences. experiences.
+PRIORITY ACTION SUPPORTING ACTIONS Strengthen inclusive and culturally responsive and relevant teaching, curriculum, assessment and resources to ensure that student learning and assessment are responsive to students' lived experiences. and relevant teaching, curriculum, assessment and resources to ensure that student learning and assessment are responsive to students' lived With the help of expert facilitators, continue to provide professional development on culturally responsive and relevant pedagogy for department heads and secondary principals at fall and spring Department Heads' Conferences.
 Provide professional learning focused on culturally responsive and relevant pedagogy for Student Success teams.
 Develop professional learning opportunities on how to incorporate student voice to inform curriculum and teaching and support student engagement.
 Continue to monitor and support schools in the implementation of fair and equitable assessment for learning practices in adherence with the seven principles of assessment in Growing Success (p.6).
 Provide in-services on best practices in equity and culturally and linguistically relevant pedagogy (CLRP) for members of the Teaching and Learning Collaborative to support CLRP in schools.